based on 7 nights inc. flights

 Carlisle Bay is a haven for both beginners and advanced PADI qualified divers.
 You can gain your qualifications here through expert tuition or just enjoy a couple of reef dives.
 Cades Reef, situated in Carlisle Bay, is a two-mile stretch of reef, with excellent visibility and is home to a large variety of coral and marine life.

 Carlisle Bay boasts nine tennis courts - eight hard courts and one grass, four of which are lit for night play.
 Equipment is available on a complimentary basis, and guests can also take advantage of the resident pro, who can teach all ages and abilities.
-Activity programs include children's tennis, challenge matches and round robins.
+Activity programmes include children's tennis, challenge matches and round robins.

 Clare Leigh (Staff)

-Having experienced Carlisle Bay myself I can clearly see why it is such a favorite with a lot of our guests.
+Having experienced Carlisle Bay myself I can clearly see why it is such a favourite with a lot of our guests.
 Set in between tropical rain forests and the most beautiful beach I have ever seen, the accommodation is all just a few steps away from the gentle lapping turquoise waters.
 Just as I got to my sun lounger I was presented with a cool box filled to the brim with cold bottles of water to see me through the day!
 I could also have opted to have my afternoon tea on my sun lounger too, instead I had it on the seats looking out over the jetty.
 A cucumber sandwich has never tasted so good!

 Dining options are a plenty here, I enjoyed dinner at Indigo On The Beach and lunch at the Jetty Grill, which is geared more towards adults and only has 9 tables.
 I loved choosing what I wanted to eat and watching it being cooked, while selecting fresh salads to accompany it.